meeshkan/hmt/README.md

 By default, the recording proxy treats the path as the target URL and writes a `.jsonl` file containing logs of all server traffic to a `logs` directory.
 All logs are created in the [`http-types`](https://github.com/meeshkan/http-types) format.

-For more advanced information about recording, including custom middleware, see the [server documentation](./meeshkan/server/SERVER.md).
+For more information about recording, including direct file writing and kafka streaming, see the [recording documentation](./meeshkan/RECORDING.md).

 ## Build

-Using the Meeshkan CLI, you can build OpenAPI schema from a single `recordings.jsonl` file in the [HTTP Types](https://meeshkan.github.io/http-types/) JSON format.
+Using the Meeshkan CLI, you can build OpenAPI schema from a single `.jsonl` file in the [HTTP Types](https://meeshkan.github.io/http-types/) JSON format.

 ```bash
 $ pip install meeshkan # if not done yet